-I. Healthcare and Public Health
+I. Health Care and Public Health

-San Francisco looks for innovative solutions to the complicated problems that face healthcare and public health.
-The City is at the forefront of health policy with our proven innovative programs to provide healthcare coverage to all individuals aged 0-19, is on the way to providing universal healthcare access for the uninsured through the Healthy San Francisco program, and caring for the general health and well-being of our residents.
-The City funds primary care clinics, including extended hours of service, and provides additional specialty, pharmacy and behavioral health services.
-In addition to providing acute, emergency, and trauma care, San Francisco General Hospital focuses on preventative medicine and chronic care to fight such chronic diseases as diabetes, heart failure, and asthma.
+San Francisco looks for innovative solutions to face the vexing problem of healthcare.
+The City is at the forefront of health policy with our proven innovative programs to provide healthcare to all ages 0-25, is on the way to providing universal healthcare access for the uninsured through the Healthy San Francisco program, and caring for the general health and well-being of our residents.
+The City funds critical clinic capacity and hours of service and provides additional specialty, pharmacy and behavioral health services.
+San Francisco General Hospital has shifted focus on preventative medicine and chronic care to fight such chronic diseases as diabetes, heart failure, and asthma.

-The City is looking for comprehensive healthcare reform so that affordable, accessible healthcare is available for all Californians.
+The City is looking for comprehensive healthcare reform so that affordable, accessible healthcare for all Californians may be modeled after Healthy San Francisco.
 We need to increase our State's commitment to fighting HIV/AIDS, and lead the fight for expanded use of information technology in the health care system to decrease administrative costs, lower premiums, and reduce medical errors.